microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 ### CSV Ingestion Endpoint

 - Description
-  - Ingest member or user data into our application and add data to K-V store via CSV.
+  - Ingest member or user data and add to K-V store via CSV.
   - Data is converted to JSON from the application
 - Path
   - /csv/ingest